 WHAT IS R.A.M.?

-This is not a classic social club — it's a huddle for men with purpose.
+This isn't a social club.
+It’s a huddle for men who mean it.

 THE WHY